-Overdoses from illegal drugs are common because sometimes the amount of actual harmful drugs is higher than the addict is aware of or perhaps, when on a “high,” the addict does not remember the last time he or she “shot up” and does it sooner than intended.
-Overdoses with first-time users are also common as the illegal drugs are alien to the body chemistry and makeup of a person and can often lead to deadly consequences.
+Overdoses from illegal drugs are common because sometimes the amount of actual harmful drugs is higher than the addict is aware of, or perhaps, when on a “high,” the addict does not remember the last time he or she “shot up” and does it sooner than intended.
+Overdoses with first-time users are also common as the illegal drugs are alien to a person’s body chemistry and makeup and can often lead to deadly consequences.

 Some of the most common calls to a poison control center involve little ones.
-These are normally best dealt with by calling 911 immediately, which is usually what the operator at the poison control center recommends so save that extra few moments and bypass them.
-Those who use illegal drugs are another high call volume dynamic.
-Whatever the situation, know that overdose deaths do occur regularly and seek help immediately if you or someone you know has either accidentally or on purpose been the victim of an overdose of any type of drug.
+These are usually best dealt with by calling 911 immediately, which is usually what the operator at the poison control center recommends, so save that extra few moments and bypass them.
+Those who use illegal drugs are another high-call volume dynamic.
+Whatever the situation, know that overdose deaths occur regularly and seek help immediately if you or someone you know has accidentally or on purpose been the victim of an overdose of any type of drug.
 What does an overdose mean?
 It could mean your life.

-Overdose or commonly called OD is the act of taking with different ways of administration such as ingestion, IV, nasal, etc. a substance in a greater quantity than was recommended.
+Overdose, commonly called OD, is the act of taking with different ways of administration, such as ingestion, IV, nasal, etc., a substance in a greater quantity than was recommended.
 An overdose is a serious matter that has to be treated immediately.
 An overdose can result in death.
 For a drug overdose to be present, it implies that there would be an unsafe dosage of the drug, whether it is a legal medication or an illicit drug.
-Overdose can be intentional with the purpose of committing suicide but most of the time it is accidental.
-It can be an unintended outcome from the user or someone who misread the label.
+Overdose can be intentional to commit suicide, but most of the time, it is accidental.
+It can be an unintended outcome for the user or someone who misread the label.

 The Most Common Drugs That Can Cause an Overdose